cgcardona/bugtopia/README.md

 ## 🌟 Overview

 Bugtopia is a cutting-edge evolutionary simulation where digital organisms with **evolvable neural networks** compete in complex predator-prey ecosystems.
-Watch as bugs develop artificial intelligence, hunt each other, and evolve increasingly sophisticated brains over generations—all through natural selection and genetic algorithms.
+Watch as bugs develop artificial intelligence, hunt each other, and evolve increasingly sophisticated brains over generations—all while adapting to dynamic weather patterns and seasonal cycles through natural selection and genetic algorithms.

 ### ✨ What Makes It Revolutionary